getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

 OLTP databases such as PostgreSQL and AlloyDB support updates which appear to be a key requirement for the Replays product.
-Our scale is small enough that a shared PostgreSQL database could handle it.
+Our scale is small enough that a sharded PostgreSQL database could handle it.
 Read volume is low relative to write volume.
 We could optimize our database for this use case.

 **Drawbacks**

-- Race conditions will require single-threaded processing of replay events.
+- Race conditions will require single-threaded processing of like replay-id events.
 - Duplicate messages will necessitate ordering requirements.
 - Always a possibility for dropped and duplicated data regardless of safe guards.
 - AlloyDB is still in developer preview on Google Cloud.